-DATE ISSUED: JULY 2017 Project NO.: 1332.0327.01
+Date Issued: July 2017 Project NO.: 1332.0327.01

 This report was prepared by Urban Systems Ltd. for the account of the University of British Columbia.
-The material reflects Urban Systems Ltd.'s best judgement in light of the information available to it at the time of preparation.
+The material reflects Urban Systems Ltd. spectral provides the information available to it at the time of preparation.
 Any use which a third party makes of this report, or any reliance on or decisions to be made based on it, are the responsibility of such third parties.
 Urban Systems Ltd. accepts no responsibility for damages, if any, suffered by any third party as a result of decisions made or actions based on this report.